HAR6048: Epidemiology (online)

 - Summarise the uses, strengths and weaknesses of routine data, screening and epidemiological surveillance

-The teaching methods include guided independent study and facilitated discussions with constructive feedback.
-The module workbook will provide step-by-step guidance for self-study, questions to provoke critical thinking and examples to allow students to consolidate their learning.
+The teaching methods include guided independent study and moderated discussions with constructive feedback via MOLE discussion boards.
+The module online workbook will provide step-by-step guidance for self-study, questions to provoke critical thinking and end of session activities to allow students to consolidate their learning and address the learning outcomes.

 Students are also expected to complete a number of preparation and revision tasks throughout the module, and to engage fully with the self-directed study required.